PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: PhysGaia

-Our {\dataset} dataset comprises 17 scenes that include multi-body interactions.
-Figure~\ref{fig:scene_visualization} illustrates a subset of these scenes.
-We further visualize the detailed examples in Figure~\ref{subfig:interaction_1} and Figure~\ref{subfig:interaction_2}, which exhibit collisions between viscoelastic objects causing rapid changes in motion direction, and rigid-liquid surface impacts resulting in splashing, respectively.
-To ensure that these scenes adhere to physical laws with accurately calculated force exchange among multi bodies, we carefully select material-specific solvers: FLIP for liquids, Pyro for gases, MPM for viscoelastic materials, and Vellum for textiles.
-Further details on simulation configurations for handling multi-body interactions are found in Section~\ref{sec:data_construction}.

-Beyond multi-body interactions, our dataset also exhibits various physical phenomena such as non-locally rigid motion (common in liquid and gas scenes), specular reflection, and refraction, as shown in Figures~\ref{subfig:local_rigid},~\ref{subfig:specular}, and~\ref{subfig:refrac}, respectively.
-These properties enhance the realism of our dataset and enable a wide range of downstream tasks and research applications.
+\paragraph{Complex scenarios with physics-aware dynamics} Our dataset consists of 17 scenes featuring multi-object interactions, as visualized in Figure~\ref{fig:scene_visualization}.
+To ensure that each scene adheres to physical laws with accurately calculated force exchange among objects, we carefully select material-specific solvers: Fluid-Implicit Particle (FLIP)~\cite{Brackbill1986} for liquids, Pyro~\cite{houdini_pyrosolver} for gases, Vellum~\cite{houdini_vellumsolver} for textiles, and Material Point Method (MPM)~\cite{Sulsky1994} for {\typeone} materials.
+Beyond multi-body interactions, our dataset also captures various physical phenomena such as non-locally rigid motion commonly observed in liquid and gas scenes, specular reflection, and refraction, as shown in Figure~\ref{fig:data_demo}.
+These properties enhance the realism of our dataset and support a wide range of downstream tasks and research applications.

-\paragraph{Ground-truth physics information} In contrast to real-world video datasets, which are easier to capture but lack access to underlying physical properties, our simulated dataset provides complete ground-truth physical information.
-This includes 3D particle trajectories and accurate physics parameters such as viscosity, Young's modulus, Poisson's ratio, and temperature for gas-based scenes\footnote{Temperature is a crucial component for buoyancy calculation in smoke simulations.}.
-This comprehensive provision enables precise evaluation of physical reasoning in dynamic scenes and directly supports the future research directions discussed in Section~\ref{subsec:potential_reasearch}.
+\paragraph{Providing physics parameters} In contrast to real-world video datasets, where the ease of capture is offset by inaccessible underlying physics, our simulated dataset offers complete access to all physical information.
+This includes 3D particle trajectories and physics parameters such as viscosity, Young's modulus, Poisson's ratio, and temperature for gas scenes\footnote{Temperature is a crucial component when adopting smoke-related simulators for physical reasoning, particularly for buoyancy calculation.}.
+This comprehensive provision enables precise evaluation of physical reasoning in dynamic scenes, directly facilitating the future research directions outlined in Section~\ref{subsec:potential_reasearch}.